 The advertising compliance certificate serves as the approval by the head of a government agency for all Government advertising campaigns, regardless of value.

-Please note that the Department of Premier and Cabinet (DPC) has a monitoring role in relation to Government advertising.
-DPC is not responsible for providing assurance on other agencies’ compliance with the Act.
+Note: that the Department of Customer Service has a monitoring role in relation to Government advertising.
+The Department of Customer Service is not responsible for providing assurance on other agencies’ compliance with the Act.
 Completion of peer review does not signify compliance to all other aspects of the Act or the regulatory framework.